So, you’ve found some clay and you’re wondering now what?

 Test

 Once you’ve de-watered your clay to the point it’s workable, you need to make several small test items.
 When you fire, always put your test items inside another clay object with sufficient temperature resistance.
 Fire one of your items to bisque temps and see how it does.
 If it passes (most will), you have several choices.
 You can use your wild clay for low fire work or you can test it for Raku, in these cases firing higher isn’t necessary.
 You want to make functional or cone 6 or higher work?
 Just fire to your normal temperatures and see what happens (in a bowl!).
 If it melts or bloats, you need to fire lower.
-If it makes it through without bloating, slumping or melting, you can do a porosity test to see if it’s vitreous.
+If it makes it through without bloating, slumping or melting, you can do an absorption test to see if it’s vitreous.

 absorption=(\cfrac{wetweight-dryweight}{dryweight})*100